 Primary Convention Room

 This room is around 80 x 80 feet.
 This is where most of the events happen.
-It is in here that you can find the following: ACME, Hobby Town, RPGA, Flash Bax, Silver Gryphon, SIS, Dragon’s Den, Artist’s Corner and table top games.
+It is in here that you can find the following: ACME, Hobby Town, RPGA, Flash Bax, Silver Gryphon, SIS, Dragon’s Den, Artist’s Alley and table top games.

 Main Hall